 Most lawn owners in the United States spend between $500 – $4,500 or $0.50 – $2.50 per square foot to resod their lawn.
 These costs are significantly high because resodding involves a lot of work which increases a contractor’s labor hours.

 Tasks such as removing the existing sod may cost you an extra $1 to $2 per square foot, while leveling and grading the lawn may go as high as $3 per square foot.

-Tips for buying sod
+Tips for buying and installing the sod

 - Research the different types of sods to find out which sod is right for your lawn.
 Look for sods that can handle traffic, work in shady areas, or even manage pets.

-- Make sure your lawn is installed on the same day it’s delivered for best results.
+- Make sure your lawn is installed on the same day it’s delivered for the best results.
 This means having the lawn prepared beforehand.
 As a rule, don’t let it sit out for more than two days.
 If you can’t install it that day, ensure that the sod stays in a warm moist place at all times.

 - You can save up more money with the sod installation by picking it up yourself instead of paying for delivery.